viciousircle/MSMS-CNWEB/README.md

 -   **Shopping Cart Management**: Customers can add, update, and remove products from their cart.
 -   **Order Placement & Processing**: Customers can place orders, and administrators can manage order statuses.
 -   **Payment Management**: Integrated payment system for secure transactions.
--   **Product Management**: Admins can add, edit, and remove mobile products.
+-   **Product Management**: Admins can add, edit, and remove products.

 ## Technologies Used